 - We will split each 15-week semester into two 7.5-week modules;

 - During each module students will enroll in two four-credit courses.
 Planning for students to enroll in two classes at a time provides a contingency should health concerns dictate that we need to pivot to remote learning, and allows us to accommodate our students who are not able to join classes in-person (e.g. are not able to travel to campus, fall in a high-risk category, contract the virus, etc.)

-- Five-credit language courses will be taught across both modules as 2-credit courses in each module.
+- Five-credit language courses will be taught across both modules for the full term/semester.

 - Here’s a link to the current calendar.

 Although many aspects of the teaching and learning experience this fall will be different than what we are used to at Macalester, one critical thing will not be different: The experience will remain deeply grounded in the aspects of small liberal arts college courses that motivated students to choose Macalester.
 All classes, whether they are a mixture of in-class and remote learning or fully remote, will offer real-time, face-to-face interaction, both student-faculty and peer-to-peer.
 Classes will be intellectually engaging, personally meaningful, and interactive.

 To meet these goals, we are taking the following steps:

 - We are planning for rich, engaging classes that are sensitive to the disparate pressures facing members of our community, and we are focusing on creative solutions to enable everyone to access their courses and materials in ways that are equitable and safe.